 Can I set Firefox to always use Private Browsing?

-- Select the panel and go to the History section.
+panel and go to the History section.

-This is equivalent to always being in Private Browsing mode.
+- Alternatively, you can select Never remember history from the drop-down menu, which is equivalent to always being in Private Browsing mode.

 Other ways to control what information Firefox saves